Domaine Dujac: Vineyards, viticulture, and winemaking

 Under Jacques, the domaine's wine were 100% whole-cluster pressed and fermented in 100% new oak barrels.
+Up until 1999, all the wines from the domaine were whole cluster pressed, with all new oak barrels used.
 When he ceded control to his sons in 1999, the style was changed significantly; some clusters are now destemmed, and the use of new oak can be as little as 25% depending on the wine and vintage characteristics.
 The domaine's Grand Cru wines generally see 100% new oak, the Premier Cru wines generally see 60-80% new oak, and Village wines generally see 40% new oak.
 The wine ages on the lees for a year, and is then racked to remove carbon dioxide.
 Bottling generally occurs in February or March.

 Farming for all the vineyard holdings in the domaine, and plots that they work for other domaines, is all organic; no herbicides are used at all.
 In order to reduce vigor in younger vines, they use cordon training.
 The target for harvest is approximately 6 clusters of grapes, resulting in a harvest of approximately 35 hl/ha (just over 4,650 bottles per hectare).

 The domaine's holdings are, in decreasing order of area, in the AOCs of Morey-Saint-Denis, Clos de la Roche, Vosne-Romanée 1er cru Aux Malconsorts, Clos Saint Denis, Gevrey-Chambertin 1er cru Les Combottes, Morey-Saint-Denis 1er cru, Vosne-Romanée 1er cru Les Beaux Monts, Charmes-Chambertin, Echézeaux, Morey Saint Denis Blanc, Chambolle Musigny, Morey-Saint-Denis 1er cru Les Monts Luisants, Bonnes Mares, Chambolle-Musigny 1er cru Les Gruenchers, Chambertin, Bourgogne Blanc, and Romanée-Saint-Vivant.